A couple during a wedding ceremony on a beach at sunset, with a photographer taking their picture and a man holding a camera.

 Blog #2: Development

 Self doubt is a natural part of any journey.
 For me, I never believed my work to be truly impressive.
-I spent some $2000 on a camera, that’s what makes the photos impressive.
+I spent a couple month’s worth of rent on a camera, that’s what is making the photos impressive.
 I didn’t necessarily hate my work, I just didn’t really believe in all the praise.
 I could always find flaws in the final product and I’ve went back to re-edit a finished photo more times than I could count.
 I’d tell myself it’s worth stressing over the small details because it subconsciously forces me to look out for mistakes I might make at the next photoshoot.
-This was good for consistent growth, but it wasn’t good for its stress and for my mental health.
+This was good for consistent growth, but it wasn’t good for the stress and the strain on my work.

 A switch was flipped that day, and the self doubt started turning into self confidence.
 It affected my work, what I thought about it, how I talked about it, and how I presented it.
 I was no longer producing good work because I was constantly worried about my failures from previous shoots.
 I produced work I was proud of because every time I had a shoot, I was inspired to make something even better.